pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

 - Simplify access to PingCAP Support for TiDB Cloud users by optimizing support entries.
 Improvements include:

     - Add an entrance for **Support** in the <MDSvgIcon name="icon-top-organization" /> in the lower-left corner.
-    - Revamp the menus of the **?** Icon in the lower-right corner of the [TiDB Cloud console](https://tidbcloud.com/) to make them more intuitive.
+    - Revamp the menus of the **?** icon in the lower-right corner of the [TiDB Cloud console](https://tidbcloud.com/) to make them more intuitive.

   For more information, see [TiDB Cloud Support](/tidb-cloud/tidb-cloud-support.md).